Множинна мієлома

 • Serum free light chain levels > 100 mg/L

-Patients with these risk factors are considered to have active myeloma and require immediate treatment even though nearly all randomized clinical trials of early treatment of these patients have not shown an improvement in overall survival.
+Patients with these risk factors are considered to have active myeloma and require immediate treatment even though early treatment of these patients has not been shown to improve their overall survival.
 Patients without these risk factors or end-organ dysfunction probably do not benefit from immediate treatment, which is usually withheld until symptoms or complications develop.

 Лікування, спрямоване проти злоякісних клітин